okfn/opendefinition/source/open-definition-2.1-dev.markdown

 #### 2.2.6 Technical Restriction Prohibition

-The **license** *may* prohibit distribution of the work in a manner where technical measures impose restrictions on the exercise of otherwise allowed rights.
+The **license** *may* require that distributions of the work remain free of any technical measures that would restrict the exercise of otherwise allowed rights.

 #### 2.2.7 Non-aggression